IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

 - Notice that the parameters are similar to the `AppsodyApplication` custom resource (CR) you used in the operational modernization lab. `OpenLibertyApplication` in addition allows Liberty specific configurations (day-2 operations, single sign-on).

-- The application image you earlier pushed to image registry is specified for `applicationImage` parameter.
+- The application image you pushed earlier to internal image registry is specified for `applicationImage` parameter.
 - MicroProfile Health endpoints `/health/ready` and `/health/live` are used for readiness and liveness probes.
 - Secured service and route are configured with necessary certificates.
 - Environment variables have been defined to be passed on to the running container.
 Information for the Keycloak client you setup previously is specified using environment variables (e.g `SSO_REALM`).
 Before deploying, you'll replace `ENTER_YOUR_ROUTER_HOSTNAME_HERE` (within the URLs) with the hostname of the router in your cluster.
 - The host of the database is specified using its _Service_ address `cos-db-liberty.db.svc` and its credentials are passed in using the _Secret_ `db-creds` you created earlier.
 The `envFrom` parameter is used to define all of the Secret’s data as environment variables.
 The key from the _Secret_ becomes the environment variable name.
-- Enabled application monitoring so that Prometheus can scrape the information provided at MicroProfile Metric's `/metrics` endpoint from Liberty.
+- Enabled application monitoring so that Prometheus can scrape the information provided by MicroProfile Metric's `/metrics` endpoint in Liberty.
 The `/metrics` endpoint is protected, hence the credentials are provided using the _Secret_ `liberty-creds` you created earlier.

 ### Deploy application